Geography of Norway: Hemiboreal (Boreonemoral)

 The hemiboreal zone covers a total of 7% of the land area in Norway, including 80% of Østfold and Vestfold.
 This vegetation represents a mix of nemoral and boreal plant species, and belongs to the Palearctic, Sarmatic mixed forests terrestrial ecoregion (PA0436).
 The nemoral species tend to predominate on slopes facing southwest and with good soil, while the boreal species predominate on slopes facing north and with waterlogged soil.
 In some areas, other factors overrule this, such as where the bedrock gives little nutrient, where oak and the boreal pine often share predominance.
 The boreonemoral zone follows the coast from Oslofjord north to Ålesund, becoming discontinuous north of Sunnmøre.
 In Oslo, this zone reaches to an elevation of 200 m above sea level.
 It also reaches into some of the lower valleys and just reaches the lowland around Mjøsa, but not as far north as Lillehammer.
 In the valleys of the south, this vegetation might exist up to 300–400 m above sea level.
 The zone follows the lowland of the west coast and into the largest fjords, reaching an elevation of 150 m there, even to 300 m in some sheltered fjords and valleys in Nordmøre, with nutrient-rich soil.
-The northernmost locations in the world are several areas along the Trondheimsfjord, such as Frosta, with the northernmost location being Byahalla, in Steinkjer.
+The northernmost locations in the world are several areas along the Trondheimsfjord, such as Frosta Municipality, with the northernmost location being Byahalla, in Steinkjer Municipality.
 Some nemoral species in this zone are English oak, sessile oak, European ash, elm, Norway maple, hazel, black alder, lime, yew, holly (southwest coast), wild cherry, ramsons, beech (a late arrival only common in Vestfold), and primrose.
 Typical boreal species are Norway spruce, pine, downy birch, grey alder, aspen, rowan, wood anemone, and Viola riviniana.